What to pack for Barcelona in September

 Floppy or wide brim hat

-Okay, this is my favorite item to pack for Barcelona or anywhere really.
-A wide brim hat is not only functional, but it also adds a little cuteness and fun factor to your photos.
+Okay, this is my favorite item to pack for Barcelona or anywhere.
+A wide-brimmed hat is not only functional, but it also adds a little cuteness and fun factor to your photos.

 Pack a bathing suit for your Spain trip.
-It will be handy at beaches near Barcelona, and outdoor pools in hotels.
-Here is a one-piece swimwear with raffles which I LOVE!
+It will be handy at beaches near Barcelona and outdoor pools in hotels.
+Here is a one-piece swimwear with ruffles, which I LOVE!

 Pack a quick-drying towel for the beach!